AlexandrAnatoliev/algorithms/README.md

 <li>Average assessment (theta);</li>
 <li>Low rating (Ω omega).</li>
 </ul>
 </div>

 <div>
 <h3 align="center">Basic Data Structures</h3>

-<p>After that, we understand how we understand how each structure work, how it works.
-We note for ourselves as their pros and cons, area of application.</p>
+<p style="color:red"><i>After that, we understand how we understand how each structure work, how it works.
+We note for ourselves as their pros and cons, area of application.</i></p>

 <ul>
 <li>Array</li>